ErikBjare/are-copilots-local-yet/README.md

-# Are code copilots local yet?
+# Are Copilots Local Yet?

-The current state of using local LLM models to complete code.
+The current state of using local LLM models as copilots to complete code.

 *Help keep this list relevant and up-to-date by [making edits](https://github.com/ErikBjare/are-copilots-local-yet/edit/master/README.md)!*